zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   > nmake /f Makefile.mak

-Note that the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since only the Professional edition contains MFC support.
+Note that the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since the Express edition does not include MFC support.

 To run these demos, you will typically need at least two Command Prompt windows.
 In each command prompt, add the Ice bin directory to